The Short Films of David Lynch: The Alphabet

 The Alphabet (1968) was made for the Pennsylvania Academy of Fine Arts, and combines animation and live action and goes for four minutes.
 It has a simple narrative structure relating a symbolically rendered expression of a fear of learning.

 The idea for The Alphabet came from Lynch's wife, Peggy Lentz, a painter whose niece, according to Lynch in Chris Rodley's Lynch on Lynch book, "was having a bad dream one night and was saying the alphabet in her sleep in a tormented way.
 So that's sort of what started The Alphabet going."
 Based on the merits of this short film, Lynch was awarded an American Film Institute production.

+In 2023, MovieWeb ranked The Alphabet as the 9th creepiest short horror film of all time, writing that the film captures "Lynch's unique talent for crafting an atmosphere of absolute dread".

 The Grandmother

 The Grandmother (1970, 33 minutes).
 After the success of The Alphabet, one of Lynch's friends, Bushnell Keeler, recommended that he check out the American Film Institute.
 Keeler's brother-in-law had been involved in setting up the AFI.
 Lynch submitted The Alphabet, and wrote a script for a short film entitled The Grandmother.
 He sent the script and a print of The Alphabet to the AFI in Washington.
 Lynch got a call from George Stevens Jr. and Tony Vellani at the AFI, who wanted to know if Lynch could make The Grandmother for $5,000 (it eventually cost $7,200).

 The short film combines live action and animation.
 The story revolves around a boy who grows a grandmother to escape neglect and abuse from his parents.
 It is mostly silent with only occasional vocal outbursts of gibberish and soundtrack cues used to convey story.

 The music in the film was provided by a local group known as Tractor, and marked the first time Lynch would work with Alan Splet, who was recommended to the filmmaker by the soundman of The Alphabet.
 Initially, Lynch and Splet intended to use a collection of sound effects records for the film, but after going through them all they found that none of them were useful.
 So, Lynch and Splet took sixty-three days to make and record their own sound effects.

 After finishing The Grandmother, Lynch took the film to be shown at the AFI in Washington, D.C.
-The head of the AFI at the time, George Stevens, Jr. found that after all the films had been categorized, only Lynch's defied easy categorization.
+The head of the AFI at the time, George Stevens Jr. found that after all the films had been categorized, only Lynch's defied easy categorization.
 Stevens and Vellani recommended that Lynch apply to the AFI's Center for Advanced Film Studies.
 This was a filmmaking conservatory that Vellani had recently started in Beverly Hills.
 Lynch and Splet both applied for scholarships, and on the strength of The Grandmother (which won awards at film festivals in Atlanta, Bellevue and San Francisco), they were accepted into the program.